Man Killed During Dacoity - UrduPoint

 Man Killed During Dacoity

-FAISALABAD, (UrduPoint / Pakistan Point News - 26th Jan, 2024) A young man was shot dead by unidentified dacoits in Saddar police limits on Friday.
+FAISALABAD, (UrduPoint / Pakistan Point News - 1st Feb, 2024) A man was shot dead over resistance during a dacoity in the area of Sadar police station.

-According to police, the victim was identified as Shahid Latif (40), who was killed on resistance during dacoity near a graveyard on Jaranwala Road.
-The body was removed to the mortuary.
+A police spokesman said here on Thursday that armed bandits stormed into the house of one Umair Farooq in Yousuf Town and took the family hostage at gunpoint.
+The house owner, after receiving information, also reached the house and offered resistance.

+The dacoits opened fire at him and fled.
+The victim succumbed to his bullet injuries in the chest on the way to hospital.

 Recent Stories